julen

 Bogeyman

 Everyone called him the Boogie Man.
-That's how they described him - that mythical villain who lurked at night to scare small children.
+That's how they described him - that mythical villain who lurked at night (and the mid-afternoon, when one was supposed to be napping) to scare small children.
 My own encounter with the Bogeyman came in the seventies.
-Sadly the Boogie man did not get down, but his spectre scared me into sleeping in the exact middle of the bed for a decade.
-(Eventually I started sharing my bed with library books, and I started sleeping closer to the edge of the bed.)
+Sadly he was no Boogie Man and did not get down, but his spectre scared me into sleeping in the exact middle of the bed for a decade.
+(Eventually I got over it when I started sharing my bed with library books, and started sleeping closer to the edge of the bed.)

 Botticelli